wearsunscreen/ninety-nine-elm-problems/lt/maybe,_just,_nothing.md

 # Maybe, Just, Nothing

-What is the first element of an empty list?
-What is the last?
-There is no first element, no last element of an empty list.
+There is no first element or last element of an empty list.
 So what should a self-respecting programming language return?
 It might return such a ```NULL``` or ```undefined``` and require the programmer to check for that value.
 It might raise an exception it expects or even requires the programmer to handle.

 Elm promises to have no runtime exceptions.
-To solve this problem Elm borrows the Maybe type from Haskell.
+To solve this problem Elm borrows the ```Maybe``` type from Haskell.
 Let's take a look at its definition.
 ```
 Type Maybe a = Just a | Nothing.
 ```